The Customer Success Health Score Guide

-Think back to the last software subscription you canceled.
+Think back to the last software subscription you cancelled.

 What made you leave?